 It’s marketed as a quick detailer rather than a full-on paint sealant.
 Even if you rush through the ‘detailing’ with this spray, the paintwork will end up streaky, certainly not as shiny as it could be.
 But, take your time and do it right, it will give you that shine you’re after.

 All in, it’s a handy spray to keep in the trunk for a quick wipe down with a relatively clean car.

 The Griot’s Garage 11075 is another all-in-one product with some light paint correction ability as well.
 Effectively, what you’re getting is a synthetic polymer sealant with some built-in polishing & paint clarification magic.
 It works really well as long as you aren’t trying to remove deep imperfections.

 My advice would always be to clay bar the paint first anyway.
 However, if you don’t want to be going through the various stages of the ultimate detailing, this would get you good results with minimum effort.

 It leaves a high quality, gloss finish to any paintwork, and with a full 24 hour curing time, it should last for around 6 months (Griot’s actually state around 12 months).

-For me, this is a good ‘middle of the road’ paint protecting product, that combines pretty much everything you need.
+For me, this is a good ‘middle of the road’ paint protecting product.
+It combines pretty much everything you need.
 It’s easy to apply, quick and gives great results.
 Definitely worth a shot if you don’t want to spend days on the full process.

-Finally, a quick handy tip … most of the sealers can be used on any surface, so when it’s used on your windshield, it acts like Rain-X and you’ll never have another ‘can’t see’ moment again.
+PRO TIP: Most of the sealers can be used on any surface.
+So, when it’s used on your windshield, it acts like Rain-X and you’ll never have another ‘can’t see’ moment again.